-Think of your subconscious mind as a massive database that stores everything not in your conscious (analytical) mind.
+Think of your subconscious mind as a massive database that stores everything that has ever happened to you.

-It stores your beliefs, experiences, memories, skills, traumas and everything that you have seen, done or thought.
+Basically, you subconscious stores your beliefs, experiences, memories, skills, traumas and everything that you have seen, done or thought.
 It is also your guidance system.
-Your subconscious monitors the information coming from the senses and categorises them as dangers, opportunities, pleasures, triggers, etc. It uses the senses to record information.
+Your subconscious monitors the information coming from the senses (body) and categorises them as dangers, opportunities, pleasures, triggers, etc. It uses the senses to record information.
 It then retrieves that data (based on your belief system) and communicates that information to your conscious mind where it is processed and interpreted into the present moment.
-I know – how cool!

 The communication between the subconscious and the conscious mind is bidirectional.
 Every time you have an idea or inspiration, feel an emotion, or retrieve a memory or an image from the past, this is the subconscious mind communicating to your conscious mind.

 When we meditate and slow down our breath, we let go of the conscious mind and drop into our subconscious.
 The subconscious takes over our slowed breathing and we stop having to even think of it.
 As our brains drop into beta, alpha and then theta waves, we fall deeper and deeper into our subconscious.
 This is also what Joe Dispenza refers to as the ‘quantum field.’
 Here we can communicate with the universe.

 Communicating with our subconscious mind is done through emotions (housed in the amygdala).
 Emotionally charged thoughts and experiences instantly retrieve information.
 These emotions can trigger a negative or positive response – but this all depends on the belief that is retrieved.
 Just so you know, the negative emotions are usually stronger than the positive ones.
 This is also how we ‘belief hack’ – we follow the emotion back to the root cause of the event that has trapped a limiting belief in your subconscious.
 Read more about that here.